-At the time of approving the financial statements, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-Thus the directors continue to adopt the going concern basis of accounting in preparing the financial statements.
+At the time of approving the financial statements the directors have considered the impact of COVID 19 and are satisfied that the company has adequate resources available to continue in operational existence for the foreseeable future.
+Therefore the directors continue to adopt the going concern basis in preparing the financial statements.